Troodontidae: Taxonomy

+Phylogeny

 There are multiple possibilities of the genera included in Troodontidae as well as how they are related.
 Very primitive species, such as Anchiornis huxleyi, have alternately been found to be early troodontids, early members of the closely related group Avialae, or more primitive paravians by various studies.
 The cladogram below follows the results of a study by Lefèvre et al. 2017.

 Shen et al. (2017a) explored troodontid phylogeny using a modified version of the Tsuihiji et al. (2014) analysis.
 It was in turn based on data published by Gao et al. (2012), a slightly modified version of the Xu et al. (2011) analysis, focusing on advanced troodontids.
 A simplified version is shown below.

 In 2014, Brusatte, Lloyd, Wang and Norell published an analysis on Coelurosauria, based on data from Turner et al. (2012) who named a third subfamily of troodontids, Jinfengopteryginae.
 Their analysis included more basal troodontid species but failed to resolve many of their interrelationships, resulting in large "polytomies" (sets of species where the branching order in the family tree is uncertain).
 An updated version of the Brusatte et al. analysis was provided by Shen et at.
 (2017b), who included more taxa and recovered greater resolution.
 Shen et at. named a fourth subfamily of troodontids, the Sinovenatorinae.
 A simplified version of their analysis is shown below.

+Troodontinae is a subfamily of troodontid dinosaurs.
+The subfamily was first used in 2017 for the group of troodontids descended from the last common ancestor of Gobivenator mongoliensis and Zanabazar junior, but has been redefined to be the least inclusive clade containing Saurornithoides mongoliensis and Troodon formosus, utilizing the type species of the clade.
+Below is a cladogram of the Troodontinae as published by Aaron van der Reest and Phil Currie, in 2017.